TemTea/Tildes/src/site/notes/Home.md

 [^6]: [The Anarchist's Cookbook](https://en.wikipedia.org/wiki/The_Anarchist_Cookbook).
 One visit he was extracting powder and using it to melt a plastic tank / army figures.
 [^7]: Never heard something like him tossing cinderblocks off an overpass, but definitely some stories of property damage.
 A take is it makes you feel you have efficacy or control.
 [^8]: [Butterfly knife](https://www.youtube.com/watch?v=WjUQyki5V_U)
-[^9]: Maybe downplaying the event, but I honestly appreciate how much goes right in the world by knowing how easily it can go wrong.
-Most people are pretty pro-social most of their day.
-The population splits on the day in biology class when you find out how much bug guts/poop particles/bacteria exists all around us into those that are disgusted and those that realize a little bit of bug guts isn't harmful.
+[^9]: Maybe downplaying the event, but I came out appreciating how much goes right in the world by knowing how easily it can go wrong.
+Most people are pretty decent.
 [^10]: Originally "hi to [Osiris](https://en.wikipedia.org/wiki/Osiris)" for the underworld theme, but the Set myth fit well.
 [^11]: [Lone Wolf and Cub](https://en.wikipedia.org/wiki/Lone_Wolf_and_Cub) for a mocking exaggeration of the relationship dynamic.
 That plus the DC [Lobo](https://en.wikipedia.org/wiki/Lobo_(DC_Comics)) were also comics I was exposed to around then / the brother and friends liked.
 [^12]: Scrapped lines on wrestling, that stuff.
 Meant to be from his perspective on the unfairness of his situation.